 [The material in this section was originally written by Chris Nelson of Sverdrup Technology, Inc. - AEDC Group.]

-The source files for Wind-US (and the non-system libraries it depends on) are obtained by downloading the Wind-US build distribution.
+The source files for Wind-US (and the non-system libraries it depends on) are provided in the build distribution.
+See the instructions on how to obtain a copy.
 Put the gzip'ed tar file containing the build distribution into an appropriate directory.
 The same one used for the application and tools distributions would be a good choice.
 In that directory, unpack the file by doing:

 gunzip -c filename | tar xvf -where filename is the file name, including the .tar.gz extension.
 Once you have installed the source on your system, change directory to the wind-dev directory and set the WIND_DEV environment variable to point to that directory.
 For example, if the previous step was done in /usr/local/wind, csh and tcsh users would do